Posted: Tuesday, Jan 3rd, 2017

 MadeWest is one of Ventura’s newer breweries.
 The large tasting room has open warehouse doors to let that southern California sunshine in all year long.
 There’s plenty of indoor and outdoor seating, live music, and even some larger-than-life board games to play.
 The beer is as good as the atmosphere is cool — with crisp beers given simple names like the MadeWest Classic, a pre-prohibition-style cream ale, and the MadeWest Standard, their take on a refreshing pilsner.

 Surf Brewery is one of the veterans of the local beer scene.
 Most weekends, you’ll find local food trucks parked outside.
 And with the beer flowing and surf films rolling, it’s easy to while away a whole afternoon here, sipping beers like their Avocado Honey IPA, Strawberry Wahine Wheat Ale, and a new Red Beet IPA made with fresh, local beets from Rio Gozo Farm.

 Up next?
 Ventura Coast Brewing Company just opened its doors downtown.
-And for fans of Anacapa Brewing Company, this Ventura institution is still going strong, making their beer on site and serving up great burgers, sandwiches, and salads to go alongside.
+This Ventura institution is still going strong, making their beer on site and serving up great burgers, sandwiches, and salads to go alongside.

 We’ll drink to that!

 Get to know Ventura, and discover the best things to do around the city.